Report on the Lands of the Arid Region of the United States: Portrayal of Native Americans

-Opposition
+Reception and subsequent events

-From the publication of the Report on the Lands of the Arid Region of the United States until the end of his term at the US Geological Survey, Powell's ideas had not gathered enough support to be codified into law.
-Powell received intense criticism for a multitude of reasons.
-Many individuals took issue with the report's recommendation that grazing allotments from the public domain be 2,560 acres.
-Powell saw this size as necessary for cattle to have enough pasturage to survive the arid conditions, others saw it as supporting wealthier ranchers and powerful investors instead of the average American.
+The publication of the Report on the Lands of the Arid Regions of the United States added to Powell's reputation as an authority on the western United States, but the document was not without its detractors.
+Powell's implication that rain patterns are determined by geography contradicted the idea that rain follows the plow, which was widely propagated by politicians, scientists, railroad corporations, and proponents of manifest destiny.
+Many individuals also took issue with the report's recommendation that grazing allotments from the public domain be 2,560 acres.
+Powell saw this size as necessary for cattle to have enough pasturage to survive the arid conditions, but others saw it as supporting wealthier ranchers and powerful investors instead of the average American.
+Powell's proposals to reform the land laws were ignored by Congress.